akveo/react-native-ui-kitten/docs/contents/articles/choice/index.md

 ### Radio example

-Use `radio` prop to `RkChoiceGroup` component, only one options can be selected:
+Define `radio` prop on `RkChoiceGroup` component, when only one option can be selected:

 ```html
 import {RkChoice, RkChoiceGroup} from 'react-native-ui-kitten';